nweaver-blockchain/blockchain-names/gns.md

 ensure that pet-names are consistent, thus all GNS records should be identified by zTLD.
 The only way to avoid inconsistency amongst pet names would require a common central authority which runs counter to the goals of decentralization and censorship resistance.

-This is effectively unusable if a GNS name needs to directly interact with a human, such as in a URL or other resource where a human is expected to understand, remember, or transmit a name.
+Without such a central authority this system would be likely unusable if a GNS name needs to directly interact with a human, such as in a URL or other resource where a human is expected to understand, remember, or transmit a name.

 The other concern is that GNS is currently an incomplete system: it only specifies a data format and resolution process, the key problem